JetBrains-Research/astminer/docs/storages.md

 The storage defines how the ASTs should be saved on disk.
 For now, `astminer` support tree-based and path-based storage formats.

+`Astminer` also knows how to find the structure of the dataset and can save trees or path contexts in the appropriate holdout folders. (`train`, `val` and `test`).
+If the data is not structured, all trees will be saved in the `data` folder.
+Description files for trees or paths will be saved along with holdouts in the same `outputPath` directory.

 Storage config classes are defined in [StorageConfigs.kt](../src/main/kotlin/astminer/config/StorageConfigs.kt).

 ## Tree formats